hyperjumptech/monika/packages/notification/README.md

 1. Linter is run
 2. The changes work with the main Monika app
+3. The command `npm run build` from packages/notification ran and builds.
-3. The versions in package.json are updated
+4. The versions in package.json are updated
+5. Create a PR to merge to `main`.

 ## References